ThatXliner/blog/_drafts/2020-11-9-modern-editor-war.md

 - blah blah blah...

 The list goes on.
 The more it goes, the more it seems like an IDE.
 Atom requires a (deprecated) package for this.
 Like [Nuclide](https://nuclide.io) or [PlatformIO](https://docs.platformio.org/en/latest/integration/ide/atom.html) (wait that's maintained) or [Atom IDE UI](https://ide.atom.io).

+Wait, I never said I didn't use VS Code. ~~Well I actually use [VS Codium](https://vscodium.com) but that's pretty much the same.~~ I mainly use the debugger for Python.
+Goodbye print statement debugging! ~~I have no clue how to use the [pdb](https://docs.python.org/3/library/pdb.html) anyway~~.

+All in all, VS Code is quite productive.
+I personally don't like it having so much

 [1]: https://www.vim.org/#:~:text=29%20years%20ago%20the%20very%20first%20version%20of%20Vim%20was%20built%20and%20distributed